nestauk/sg_covid_impact/reports/technical_report/4_results.md

 [@fig:tweets_volume_stack_laua] shows the number and proportion of tweets by Council area.
 This is shown for accounts tweeting in the first and last month of the dataset and accounts for which a trading address could be obtained by matching its corresponding Glass organisation to companies house.
-There are no large temporal dynamics. across SIC sections.
+There are no large temporal dynamics across SIC sections.

 <div class=altair s3_path="tweets_per_user.json" static_path="tweets_per_user.png" id="fig:tweets_per_user">Left: Distribution of tweets per user across all tweets.
 Right: Distribution of tweets per user for accounts tweeting in the first and last month of the dataset